bcgsc/biobloom/README.md

 ### C. How can I make my results more sensitive?

 In biobloomcategorizer try to decrease the score threshold (`-s`).
 If that still does not work, in biobloommaker try reducing the k-mer (`-k`) size to allow more tiles, which can help with sensitivity.
 Note that if `-k` is decreased to values that cause sequence collisions, this can cause non-specific classification (for most tasks `k`=16 is probably as low as you can go).

+There are also alternative scoring methods.
+I would recommend using or experimenting with `-S 'binomial' -s 60` in biobloomcategorizer as probability-based scoring is more robust.
+See section F below for more information.

 ### D. How can I make my results more specific?